aaronliew/Android/README.md

 4) Connect to and read data from endpoint

 Initial Thought:
-In order to connect to the web service, I have added  "<uses-permission android:name="android.permission.INTERNET"/>" into the AndroidManifest.xml.
+In order to connect to the web service, I have added  "uses-permission android:name="android.permission.INTERNET"/" into the AndroidManifest.xml.
 By using try and catch method, exception error was caught and displayed on the TextView.
 Still, I encountered unknown problems which cause the crash happened on android applications.
 Other than that, the difficult problem that I was facing in this task was:"NetworkOnMainThreadException" exception.
 This exception prevented the Android Application from obtaining the data.

 Lesson Learnt:
 If there was any crash happened while launching the application in phone, I have learnt to solve the problems by viewing the LogCat.
 With this, I was able to determine source of error.
 For example, "NetworkOnMainThreadException" error was detected while I debugging the code.
 I have learnt to use asnyctask in order to read data from the endpoint and solve the "NetworkOnMainThreadException" problem.